 The best order management software for B2B businesses enables you to implement a multichannel or omnichannel solution in your business.

-It means you may take orders wherever your buyers are browsing and purchasing and process them according to your procedures and standards.
+It means you may take orders wherever your buyers browse and process them according to your procedures and standards.

 By minimizing the conventional back-and-forth between you and your clients, like inventory management, making and updating orders, and payment processing, you and your clients can save time.

-So whether your B2B consumers place orders online, over the phone, over email, or in person, you can keep track of everything.
+So whether your B2B consumers place orders online, over the phone, by email, or in person, you can keep track of everything.

 The majority of today’s order management solutions are cloud-based.
 The fundamental reason for the popularity of cloud solutions is that they allow businesses to become paperless.